gracecarrillo/personal-website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Logistics Engineer turned Data Scientist.
-I've been working with data for 5+ years, since working as a Programmes' Liaison at an urban development government agency where I learned the power of storytelling with stats.
+✅ I'm a Logistics Engineer turned Data Scientist with 5+ years of Data Analysis experience.
+I've been doing data analysis since working as a Programmes' Liaison at an urban development government agency where I learned the power of storytelling with stats.

-I teach Advanced Statistics, Python & HTML programming, Python & R for Data Science, engineering and maths whistle working on machine learning and deep learning projects.
+✅ I did 3 years of PhD research with R and I hold an M.Sc. in Urban & Public Policy, where I used quantitative research methods with STATA.
+I teach Advanced Statistics, Python & HTML programming, Python & R for Data Science, engineering and maths at the [University of Glasgow's Glasgow International College](https://www.kaplanpathways.com/colleges/glasgow-international-college/).

-I'm a Data Science Consultant at a stealth mode New York based start-up where I've worked on highly customised data scraping, data extraction with NLP & predictive modelling.
+✅ I'm a Data Science Consultant at a stealth mode New York based start-up where I've worked on end to end machine learning and deep learning projects using highly customised data scraping, NLP cleaning pipelines, feature engineering & predictive modelling.
+My tech stack includes Python, R, SQL, STATA, Keras, PyTorch, Git, AWS and more.

-I do LiveProjects implementations & reviews of end-to-end Machine Learning & Deep Learning Projects with [Manning Publications](https://liveproject.manning.com.).
+✅ I do LiveProjects implementations & reviews of end-to-end Machine Learning & Deep Learning Projects with [Manning Publications](https://liveproject.manning.com.).

-I'm a Co-founder at an early venture FinTech start-up based in Amsterdam.
+✅ I'm a Co-founder & Principal Data Scientist at an early venture FinTech start-up based in Amsterdam.

-I'd love to help with your project, [let's chat.](https://calendly.com/gracecarrillo/30-minute-meeting)
+👉🏻 I'd love to help with your project, [let's chat.](https://calendly.com/gracecarrillo/30-minute-meeting)

-✅ 5+ years of Data Analysis experience

-✅ 3 years PhD research experience with R

-✅ M.Sc.
-Urban & Public Policy + quantitative methods with STATA

-✅ End to end ML modeling, advanced statistics, NLP.

-✅Python, R, SQL, STATA, Keras, PyTorch, Git, AWS